 NYC Parks GreenThumb has consulted with the NYC Department of Health and Mental Hygiene (DOHMH), and we have outlined requirements below for the continued distribution of food through a farmers market, farm stand, fresh food box, CSA, or similar operation.
 These requirements are mandatory for gardens operating on NYC Parks property.
 Garden groups in this category must confirm with their GreenThumb Outreach Coordinator that they have received this message and that they are complying with best practices.
 NYC Parks GreenThumb is also sharing this guidance with all gardens since it includes a number of tips to help improve public health at food distribution sites.

-Please remember that NYC Parks GreenThumb community gardens must remain closed to the general public, with the sole exception of customers entering to obtain food in strict compliance with the below requirements.
-The practices outlined below were developed by GrowNYC and shared by DOHMH in order to ensure social distancing of six feet and a clean environment for food sales and distribution.
+The practices outlined below were approved by DOHMN in order to ensure social distancing of six feet and a clean environment for food sales and distribution.
 They include:

-- NYC Parks Requirements: For gardens on NYC Parks property, only food produced on-site can be sold, and only to support the continued operation of the garden.
-Gardens can also serve as pick-up locations for Community Supported Agriculture (CSA) programs.
+- NYC Parks Requirements: For gardens on NYC Parks property, only food produced on-site can be sold, and only to support the continued operation of the garden, with the exception that gardens can also serve as pick-up locations for Community Supported Agriculture (CSA) programs.
+Prepared meals and processed foods may not be distributed at gardens.

 - Food Handling: Only garden group members and those assisting with food distribution may handle products.
 Customers must not touch any produce or products before purchase or distribution.
 Consider pre-packaging produce into bags where possible.